smleake/smleake/README.md

-## Hi there 👋
+## Hey what's up
-### I'm currently a 3rd year student at the University of Houston :student:
+### I'm currently a 4th year student at the University of Houston
-### Mainly focused on learning algoritms/data structures and full stack web development and open to collaborate on anything that expands my knowledge. :notebook:
+### Mainly focused on learning algoritms/data structures and full stack web development and open to collaborate on anything that expands my knowledge.
-### Contact information: Email - sethleake@hotmail.com :email:
+### Contact information: Email - sethleake@hotmail.com
-# Look forward to working with you! :confetti_ball:
+# Look forward to working with you!

 <!--
 **smleake/smleake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.